Highlighted items you may want to read more about in this week’s report:

 Platte River Valley (Fremont, Ames, North Bend)

 Overall, corn is in poor to good condition and soybeans in fair to good condition, mostly steady from last week.
 Crop conditions deteriorated on some of the sandy ground along Hwy 30 since last week due to the lack of rainfall in July (only about 0.5″).
 Corn pollination is almost finished and some fields are in the blister stage, R2 (growth stages of corn).
 I grabbed a random ear and did notice a few pollination issues (Figure 2) but the ear was 16 rows around and 38 kernels long.
 Detasseling and irrigation season is in full swing this week throughout the valley.
 Gray leaf spot is still at low incidence and severity along with other fungal leaf diseases.
-Soybeans that were planted in early May are at the full pod growth stage, R4 (link to soybean growth stages).
+Soybeans that were planted in early May are at the full pod growth stage, R4.
 No soybean aphids were found in the fields that I stopped at.

 Central Upland Flats and Maple Creek (Located north and south of the Maple Creek along the Webster Rd and Co Road N)